-\\Please attach proof of recommendation(s) from each County identified.
-Escambia County Letter of Support attached, (exhibit 5)
+Please attach proof of recommendation(s) from each County identified.
+Escambia County Letter of Support (to be provided)

 Approvals and Authority

 1. If the Applicant is awarded grant funds based on this proposal, what approvals must be obtained before Applicant can execute an agreement with Triumph Gulf Coast, Inc.?